Tree Care Industry

 PDF, 8 pages.

-- Fact Sheet: Lyme Disease [91 KB PDF*, 3 pages].
-OSHA and the Tree Care Industry Association (TCIA) Alliance.
+- Lyme Disease Fact Sheet.
+OSHA and the Tree Care Industry Association (TCIA) Alliance, (2008, June).
 Addresses issues associated with Lyme disease, including its symptoms and treatment options and tick bite prevention and control.

 - Quick Cards.
 OSHA and the Tree Care Industry Association (TCIA) Alliance, (2008, June).

-- Lyme Disease [132 KB DOC*, 2 pages].
+- Lyme Disease.
 Addresses prevention of tick bites and identification of Lyme disease.

-- Chipper Winches [51 KB PDF*, 2 pages].
+- Chipper Winch.
 Addresses the potential hazards and safe work practices regarding operating chipper winches.

-- Hydraulic Dump Body Safety Tips [78 KB PDF*, 2 pages].
+- Dump Body.
 Addresses potential hazards and safe work practices regarding operating truck-mounted hydraulic dump bodies.

 - Working Outdoors in Warm Climates [74 KB